madhanpotluri/data-engineer-assignment/README.md

 **Used:** Docker containers for easy scaling

 Just spin up new Spark worker containers and register with master (no code changes).
 Configure memory/CPU per worker, Spark auto-distributes work based on capacity, set up auto-scaling in cloud, and partition data across more nodes for better performance.

+### Why ELT over ETL for IoT data?

+**Used:** ELT (Extract, Load, Transform) approach for big data processing

+Traditional ETL transforms data before loading, but IoT data is massive and comes in various formats.
+ELT loads raw data first, then transforms it in the database.
+This approach gives you faster ingestion (no transformation delays), preserves original data for debugging, handles schema changes easily, scales better with big data, and lets you reprocess data with different transformations without re-ingesting.

 ### Why the three-layer architecture?